grisu48/LineageBuild/README.md

 My LineageOS build script.
 Usage:

+    ## First setup the repository
+    # ./build --inst-dep            # Install dependencies (Ubuntu 18.04)
+    # ./build --init

+    ## Trigger build
-    ./build DEVICE
+    $ ./build DEVICE

-I use it to build for hammerhead (Google Nexus 5)
+I used it to build for hammerhead (Google Nexus 5)

 ## System requirements

-This script is developed for Ubuntu 16.04 (and later).
-Older versions may work, but you may need to setup the toolchain manually.
+This script is developed for Ubuntu 18.04.
+It worked well on Ubuntu 16.04, older version may need to setup the toolchain manually.

-See the LineageOS wiki for instructions (e.g. for the Nexus 5 device: https://wiki.lineageos.org/devices/hammerhead/build)
+See the LineageOS wiki for instructions (e.g. for the [Samsung Galaxy S7](https://wiki.lineageos.org/devices/herolte/build) or the [Nexus 5](https://wiki.lineageos.org/devices/hammerhead/build))

-The build script is currently hardcoded to only work for 14.1.
+The build script is hardcoded to only work for 14.1.
 You can try other versions by changing the FLAVOUR variable in the script.

-## Usage
+## Usage / Build recipe

-* Dependencies install
+**Dependencies install**

 First you need to setup the repository.
 Type the following to install them directly